PeterMosmans/ansible-role-dokuwiki/README.md

 ```

-**dokuwiki_templatess**: A list of name / source pairs, with templates to automatically install.
+**dokuwiki_templates**: A list of name / source pairs, with templates to
+automatically install.
 The sources need to point to tar or .tgz sources (e.g.).
 Example:
 ```
 dokuwiki_templates:
  - name: bootstrap3